Jac-Lazza/termiko/README.md

 ### Linux
 The project was made on a Linux system, so there should be no problems with this kind of platform (but I'm sure they will raise soon).
 To run the game clone this repo and install the dependecies (I suggest to use a virtual environment, such as *pipenv*, but you can do as you want).
-Once all the dependencies are installed (found in the file *Pipfile*) you can run `python main.py` and the program should start correctly.
+Once all the dependencies are installed (found in the *Pipfile* file) you can run `python main.py` and the program should start correctly.

 ### Windows
 I tried to run the project on my Windows system, and I can assure you it doesn't work...